im-Rajat/CPP/11_Functions/README.md

 - Instead of having different functions for different data type, we can use template T.

 ### Parameter Calling/Passing Methods

-- Pass by can be called as call by, both are same
+Pass by can be called as call by, both are same

-- **Call by Value**
+**Call by Value:**
 - Value of variables are copied and different space is allocated to them
     ```cpp
     void swap1(int a, int b) {   // a and b have their separate memory
         int temp = a;